-Value for customers.
 We are a reliable partner for our clients and aim to deliver our services without jeopardizing stakeholder interests.
 We offer services under terms that do not compromise our independent professional judgment and aim to create optimal value for clients.
-We focus on continuously improving our services through investment in our knowledge base and the development of employee competencies.
 We are transparent with clients about conflicts of interest that could emerge during the execution of our services.

-Arcadis monitors compliance with the Business Principles in all operating companies on a quarterly basis.
-Management of operating companies certifies compliance through a Letter of Representation.
-Employees are not held responsible for the loss of work resulting from compliance.
+Arcadis monitors compliance with the AGBP in all operating companies on a quarterly basis.
+Management of operating companies certifies compliance through an annual Document of Representation.
+Arcadis will not hold employees accountable for any loss of business resulting from compliance with the AGBP.